What Is Hyperfocus?

 Doctors often see hyperfocus in people who have attention deficit hyperactivity disorder (ADHD), but it’s not an official symptom.

 There’s not a lot of research into hyperfocus.
 One study looked at brain activity in people who were concentrating very hard.
 It found differences that could mean hyperfocus comes more naturally to people who have ADHD.

 People with ADHD aren’t the only ones who have hyperfocus.
 Just about anyone can get lost in something that interests them.

 Screen time seems to be a particularly easy way for someone to slip into hyperfocus.
-Video games, television, or social media can take up hours of time.
+Video games, television, or social media can take up hours.

 No one’s going to mind if you spend hours solving math problems or painting the house.
-But hyperfocus can cause trouble if you get so wrapped up in a project at work that you miss a dinner date, or your child can’t break away from a video game to do his homework.
+But hyperfocus can cause conflicts with other people and problems at school or work.

 It also can make it harder to diagnose ADHD, especially in kids considered gifted.
 They do better in school because their high IQs help them get past the issues with learning that usually go along with the disorder, and their ability to hyperfocus can make it even harder to spot.

 - Figure out what kinds of things you hyperfocus on.

 - Don’t start anything you can get hyperfocused on close to bedtime or before you start something you’re likely to try to put off.